Chad1281/EmployeeDirectory/README.md

 ## Utilization

 1. Click the Name table cell to sort by name, location to sort by location, or country to sort by country.
-2. Start typing a name to search by name.
+2. To search by name type the name into the Search input.